Cappella Cantorum Benefits the Community

 - Gives singers the opportunity to participate through open registration, with no auditions required.

-Cappella Cantorum is made possible by the support of area businesses and professional people through program advertising, by generous sponsors, by our concert audiences, by our member through dues and hard work, and through the dedication of our Music Director Barry Asch, Assistant Music Director Deborah Lyon and the efforts of the volunteer Board of Directors.
+Cappella Cantorum is made possible by the support of area businesses and professional people through program advertising, by generous sponsors, by our concert audiences, by our members through dues and hard work, and through the dedication and enthusiasm of our Music Director Simon Holt, Assistant Music Director Deborah Lyon and the efforts of the volunteer Board of Directors.
 Become a Sponsor, click here.

 Cappella Cantorum, Inc. is a 501(c)(3) non-profit organization.